ecridge/ecridge.github.io/README.md

 - `bitlink: http://cridge.co/bL4h81A` to display a short permalink beside post metadata
-- `category: category name (by Joe)` where the category will be displayed as "Category name (by Joe)" and will link to the custom index page `/category-name-by-joe`
+- `category: category name (by Eden)` where the category will be displayed as "Category name (by Eden)" and will link to the custom index page `/category-name-by-eden`
 - `comments: true` to create and display a Disqus thread for that post (it really is that simple!)
 - `description: A summary string that will be folded and truncated to 160